Clients want to tap into swarm intelligence

 All sectors of the economy are facing tremendous challenges

 Law firm clients are real-life companies and organizations that must work very hard on a daily basis to remain relevant in their market.
 Almost every industry is facing new challenges these days.
-The banking industry, which has been going steady for decades, is now facing negative interest rates, a much tighter regulatory framework and stiff competition from crypto currencies and new entrants into their market.
-The energy sector is seeing transformative challenges it has never seen before.
-The automotive sector is disrupted by electrification and so has every other private or public sector comparable challenges of their own.
+Industries face geopolitical issues, supply chain disruptions, rising costs and increasingly hesitant end-consumers.
+Investors, who have been seen record after record, are now facing a bear market.
+The energy sector is seeing a combination of challenges it has never seen before.
+The automotive sector is disrupted by electrification, and so has every other private or public sector comparable challenges of their own.
 All this calls for strategic ‘out-of-the-box’ thinking.
 Just applying experience from the past doesn’t cut it.

 Helping clients navigate the changes in the market and help lead the way to new market opportunities and new business models, requires skills and creativity that goes well beyond what any individual could achieve.
 General Counsel were first to recognize this need.
 On countless occasions GC’s have voiced their desire to get broader input from their outside counsel.
 This is not about handling individual mandates, but about exploring new ways forward, which is crucial for any company's future existence.

-The other day I was having a conversation with the GC of one of the world’s leading new technology companies.
-This particular company is enlarging its product line and its global footprint at a rapid pace.
+Recently I had a conversation with the GC of one of the world’s leading new technology companies.
+This particular company is enlarging its product portfolio and its global footprint at a rapid pace.
 In doing so, the company faces a myriad of novel legal challenges that can make or break its very existence.

 A multi-talented lawyer remains a white raven